 Fr.
-Matthew Carnes, S.J., assistant professor in the Department of Government, uses clickers to engage students, keeping them constantly involved during his large lecture classes.
+Matthew Carnes, S.J., Associate Professor in the Department of Government, uses clickers to engage students, keeping them constantly involved during his large lecture classes.
 He explains that in a 200-student lecture, only a few students will get a chance raise their hands and speak.
 With clickers, however, he can make sure that every student participates multiple times during each class session.
 Professor Carnes uses clickers to poll students on their opinions and also to check on their knowledge of content.
 He explains that, as a teacher, he finds it most helpful when students get things wrong.
-Watch Professor Carnes discuss how clickers help him work toward the Jesuit ideal of a shared responsibility for learning.
+Watch Professor Carnes in the video below discuss how clickers help him work toward the Jesuit ideal of a shared responsibility for learning.

 An important way that clickers help students learn is by enabling peer instruction, a strategy promoted by Harvard University physics professor Eric Mazur.
 To use clickers for peer instruction, the instructor first polls the class using clickers.
 If a large number of students get the answer wrong, or if the class is divided, the instructor will ask students to turn to their neighbors and try to justify their answers.
 After students have discussed their answers with others, the instructor polls the class again on the same question.
 Usually, on this second round, many more students choose the correct answer.
 In this technique, clickers help students learn from and engage with one another instead of learning only from the professor.
 To learn more about peer instruction, read this discussion of teaching with clickers on the National Education Association website.